Searching for the perfect office space can be difficult for any business, with many encountering avoidable mistakes.

 Overlooking important infrastructure needs can significantly impact business operations and productivity.

-Most serviced office providers provide you with reliable internet, phone lines, and electrical outlets.
+Most serviced office providers provide reliable internet, phone lines, and electrical outlets.

 However, if you need specifics, such as dedicated broadband, extra electrical outlets, or telephone handsets instead of headsets, you should discuss this with the providers before signing a lease.